-I am Lead Clinician in the Neurology service at Leeds General Infirmary and Senior Lecturer in Neurology at the University of Leeds.
+I am a senior consultant in the Neurology service at Leeds General Infirmary and Senior Lecturer in Neurology at the University of Leeds.
+I was Lead Clinician from 2016-2020.
 I am a specialist in diagnosing and treating all Neurological conditions.

 I graduated with an honours in medicine from Leeds University and also completed a first-class degree in pharmacology, including studying the effects of medications on the brain.
 I trained as a junior doctor at St James Hospital and Leeds General Infirmary before researching the causes of multiple sclerosis at the Institute of Molecular Medicine at Oxford University.